RSCPlus/rscplus/README.md

 - Fatigue on-screen alert at 100%
 - Integrated Twitch chat into in-game chat
 - Inventory free space counter
+- Highlight friends and show their names when they're near you

 ## Controls
 *[Command Key]* can be either Alt or Ctrl.